The Samaritan Woman’s Messiah and A.B. Simpson’s Savior & Coming King

 Jesus does not merely carry this authority—he is this Presence.
 He does not point to God from a distance; he is God drawing near.
 Thus, when he identifies himself to the Samaritan woman as Moshiach, he fulfills both Samaritan and deeper Jewish expectations—not in deferral, but in revelation.
 His kingship is not a future claim but a present unveiling of the Divine enthroned among us.
 The Sar HaPanim is not a function; it is divinity.
 And Jesus, in revealing himself, reveals God.

 His identification as Netzer (Branch) in Matthew 2:23 connects him directly to Isaiah’s messianic prophecies, emphasizing his Davidic legitimacy.
-The Netzarim movement—his Jewish followers—did not see his Davidic role as something incomplete but rather as fully realized, albeit in a manner that confounded the political expectations of his time.
+The Netzarim movement—his Jewish followers—did not see his Davidic role as something incomplete but rather as fully realized, albeit in a manner that confounded the political expectations of His time.

 If the Mashiach ben David expectation is reduced to a future geopolitical conqueror, then there will always be another enemy, another battle, another justification for violence.
 Yet, this is precisely what Jesus rejected.
 His kingdom is not of this world (John 18:36), and his kingship is not one that perpetuates the cycle of conquest but instead subverts it.